everli/soldo-php-sdk/examples/configuration.md

 # Configuration

-The following examples demonstrate how you would add logging capabilities to your `Soldo` object and what are the stuff required for going live.
+The following examples demonstrate how you would add logging capabilities to your `Soldo` object and what is the configuration required for going live.

 ## Adding a Logger

 You can pass a PSR-3 compliant Logger to the `Soldo` constructor to enable the logging capabilities that came out of the box.

-Supposing you are using [Monolog](https://github.com/Seldaek/monolog)
+Supposing you are using [Monolog](https://github.com/Seldaek/monolog):

 ```php
 require_once __DIR__ . '/vendor/autoload.php';